-The transcripts for 2006 show that at first Bernanke did not express concern about the cooling of the housing market after a boom that had pushed sales and home prices to record levels.
+The transcripts for 2006 show that at first Bernanke did not express concern about the after a boom that had pushed sales and home prices to record levels.

-"I agree with most of the commentary that the strong fundamentals support a relatively soft landing in housing," Bernanke told his follow FOMC members at his first meeting as chairman in March.
+"I agree with most of the commentary that the strong fundamentals support a relatively soft ," Bernanke told his follow FOMC members at his first meeting as chairman in March.

 Also in March, Bernanke said, "I think we are unlikely to see growth being derailed by the housing market, but I do want us to be prepared for some quarter-to-quarter fluctuations."

 At his second meeting as chairman in May, Bernanke still seemed fairly confident.
 "So far we are seeing, at worst, an orderly decline in the housing market; but there is still, I think, a lot to be seen as to whether the housing market will decline slowly or more quickly.